Origins, Facts, laws, & purity

 Through the history of rye whiskey.
 Rye is the most complicated of all spirits to describe.
 The explanation is the traditional naming convention for Rye produced in the Northern United States.
 However, one would believe that Rye liquor must be provided exclusively from Rye mash that is not always the case.
 America has processed Rye for as long as the nation has lived, and the bulk of the mixture has traditionally been made up of Rye mixture.
 The only requirement to mark the liquor as Rye in the United States is that it has 51% rye grain in the mixture.
 It has the scent, flavor, and quality usually assigned to a class on its own, whatever it might be.
 United States whiskey must be produced from a mixture consisting of not less than 51% corn hence the word or phrase “Corn Whiskey”.
 Certain widely used foods contain maize and barley.
 Like Whiskey, it must be matured in charred new oak barrels diluted to ABV less than 80 percent (and as Whiskey, it must not be higher than 62.5 percent when applied to the cask).
 Also, like Bourbon, only Rye, who is more than two years old, is considered aged and pure.

 Two of the most compelling figures in the history of Japanese whisky are Shinjiro Torii and Masataka Taketsuru.
 Torii was a pharmaceutical distributor and the organizer of Kotobukiya (later to become Suntory).
-He began bringing in western alcohol and he later made a brand called “Academe Port Wine”, in view of a Portuguese wine which made him an effective shipper.
+He began bringing in western alcohol and he later made a brand called “Academe Port Wine”, in view of a Portuguese wine that made him an effective shipper.
 In any case, he was not happy with this achievement thus he set out on another endeavor which was to turn into his all-consuming purpose: making Japanese whisky for Japanese individuals.
 In spite of the solid restriction from the organization’s chiefs, Torii chose to construct the primary Japanese whisky refinery in Yamazaki, a suburb of Kyoto, a territory so renowned for its brilliant water that the unbelievable tea ace Sen no Rikyū fabricated his coffee bar there.

 Irish whiskey was once the most popular spirit in the world, though a long period of decline from the late 19th century onwards greatly damaged the industry.
 So much so that although Ireland boasted over 30 distilleries in the 1890s, a century later, this number had fallen to just three.